 Why does the fund appear to have different yield figures?

-While cash has a very clear interest rate, yields on money-market funds can be measured in different ways.
-For our fund, you can find these measures under the ‘Portfolio Data’ tab on the fund overview page on our website.
+While cash has a very clear interest rate, yields on money market funds can be measured in different ways.
+For our fund, you can find these measures under the respective ‘Portfolio Data’ tabs for the income and accumulation share classes.

-But with yields having risen over the last 18 months, you might want a more forward-looking figure like the ‘yield to maturity’.
-Put simply, this takes the yield of all the fund’s existing investments and divides it by the current fund price2.
+But with yields having risen over the last two years, you might want a more forward-looking figure like the ‘yield to maturity’.
+Put simply, this yield gives an estimate of the total annual return, including coupons4 and price movements, if the bonds were held to maturity5.

-As at 11 July 2023, this was 4.78%.
-The figure is updated on a weekly basis.
+As at 5 February 2024, this was 4.89%.
+The figure is updated on our website on a weekly basis.
 The yield to maturity figure is not a guaranteed return, but an indication of how much might be paid out.
 If interest rates rise, we would expect the yield to maturity to rise, and conversely if interest rates start to fall, we would expect the yield on the fund to reflect that fall.

-By contrast, we pay an interest rate of 2.45% for cash held on our platform, as at 11 July 2023, so if you are willing to take a relatively small amount of investment risk, a money market fund may be worth considering.
+The interest on cash is variable and sits lower than the fund’s yield, so if you are willing to take a relatively small amount of investment risk, a money market fund may be worth considering.

 More on how a money market fund works

-At first glance, the pattern of performance may appear strange.
+For the income share class, the pattern of performance may appear strange at first glance.
 The fund price moves in a kind of wave pattern, rising towards the end of the month before falling back.

 But this is the fund working exactly as it is intended to.
 Income builds up throughout the month, with this reflected in the rising fund price.
 The price falls back to approximately £1 once the income is paid out.